"Holidays at Hampton" by NPS Photo , public domain

 Visitor Center

-The Hampton Visitor Contact Station, historic buildings, and interpretive operations are open Thursdays - Sundays from 9:00 am to 4:00 pm.
+The Hampton Visitor Center, historic buildings, and interpretive operations are open Thursdays - Sundays from 9:00 am to 4:00 pm.
+Tickets for mansion tours, park brochures, and passport stamps are available in the Visitor Center.
+Amenities include restrooms, gift shop, and a water bottle refill station.

 From the Baltimore Beltway (I 695) eastbound or westbound: Take Exit 27B, Dulaney Valley Road northbound.
 Take the first right turn onto Hampton Lane.
 The park will be on your right, about one mile from the intersection.
 PUBLIC TRANSPORTATION: Bus #11 stops at Goucher College, less than one mile from Hampton.
 The Light Rail stop at Lutherville is approximately three miles from Hampton NHS.
 Once inside the park gates on the mansion side, continue up the road to the main parking lot.
 The visitor contact stat